Atlantic Illumination Entertainment Lighting

 anything that can go wrong, at some point will.)

-3. You carefully measure to the millimetre every piece of gear so as to be sure it will all fit into the truck.
-After the vehicle is packed and you are ready to leave for the tour, you discover you have neglected to allow space for your extra suitcase and some other personal items.
-Thus, you end up having to wear the same clothes for the duration of the tour.
+2. The Pack You carefully measure to the millimetre every piece of gear so as to be sure it will all fit into the truck.
+After the vehicle is packed and you are ready to leave for the tour, you realise that you have neglected to allow space for your extra suitcase and some other personal items.
+Thus, you end up having to wear the same clothes for the duration of the tour, and the schedule is so tight that you can't find time to shop for more, or to launder.

-4. The one crucial gel colour you choose to use in a show will be the one of which your on-hand stock is exactly one frame short.
+4. Colour Choice The one crucial gel colour you choose to use in a show will be the one of which your on-hand stock is exactly one sheet short.

-5. The number of Masters of Ceremony at the lectern will always be one more than for what you have allowed, so one of them will always be underlit.
+5. Extra MC The number of Masters of Ceremony at the lectern will always be one more than for whom you have allowed, so one of them will always be under lit.

 Corollary:

-6. The chain winches you specify for a show are based upon someone's adamant statement of the venue's ceiling height.
-Of course, it will turn out to be three metres higher than the length of the chains - and neither you nor the venue will have a suitable ladder.
+6. Trim Height The chain hoists you specify for a show are based upon someone's adamant statement of the venue's ceiling height.
+Of course, it will turn out to be three metres higher than the length of the chains -- and neither you nor the venue will have a suitable ladder.

 Corollaries: